SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/oauth_profile_client_required_claim.md

   clientrequiredclaimname|x|||
   oauthprofile_name|x|||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been available since 2.24.
+  This has been available since SEMP API version 2.24.
 ---

 # solacebroker_oauth_profile_client_required_claim (Data Source)